puppets101/football-game/README.md

-# football-game
+# Laboration 1

-A football game where the player interacts with multiple choices during the game.

-## How to play

-It's up to the player to try to get past the opponents and score the winning goal in a football match by choosing different methods to get the ball into the opponents net.
-But watch out!
-The wrong decision could mean the opponent's score and the player has lost the game.
+This assignment is to build an interactive text-based game where the user can make its own choices during the game.
+The choices are declared all throughout the game and are displayed on the page together with the scenario.
+The choices may affect the outcome of the game and there's not only one way to finish.

+## About the game

+The user plays a scenario from a football match as a young lad with a big passion for football in a team of the users choice.
+The user also gets to decide the opponent team.
+Take the character on to the field and try to find a way to get past whatever obstacle one find on the way.